The Needles the Space: Background and production

 Straylight Run released their self-titled debut album through independent label Victory Records in October 2004.
 Though it only reached number 100 on the Billboard 200, it would go on to sell over 225,000 copies by late 2005.
 In April 2005, guitarist John Nolan revealed that the band had been working on new material prior to the release of the self-titled.
 By this point, they had 10–11 songs, some unfinished, that would serve as basic ideas for new tracks when the band get together and work on them.
 The group released the Prepare to Be Wrong EP in October that year, completing their contract with Victory in the process.

-In July 2006, the band begun work on their next album, self-producing the sessions themselves.
+In July 2006, the band begun work on their next album, self-producing the sessions.
 Recording began in early August 2006 at Red Wire Audio with recording help from Bryan Russell.
 Raw drum sounds were tracked in a number of different rooms in an old office building, which was owned by Russell's father.
 They spent two weeks here, until being found out by people who wanted to sublease the property.
-Partway through September 2006, the band moved to another studio, namely Sapone Studios where they were assisted by Mike Sapone.
+Partway through September 2006, the band moved to another studio, namely Sapone Studios, where they were assisted by Mike Sapone.
 At this facility, they tracked guitars, piano, vocals and clarinet.
 The group documented the recording process with video footage across their YouTube and Myspace profiles, and photos through their Flickr account.
 Recording concluded by late September; Nolan and Russell mixed the recordings at Red Wire Audio.
-In addition, Shep Goodman and Kenny Giooia also mixed the first ten tracks at General Studios, before George Marino mastered them at Sterling Sound.
+Shep Goodman and Kenny Giooia mixed the first ten tracks at General Studios, before George Marino mastered them at Sterling Sound.